 This bold, floral black tea blend is layered with cozy strawberry sweetness and garden-gathered herbs.
-It’s the perfect iced tea for afternoon sipping and a signature part of our Strawberry Girl Summer series.
+It’s the perfect iced tea for afternoon sipping and a signature part of our Strawberry Season at The Cottage.

 1 Fine mesh strainer or infuser To steep and strain the tea and herbs